edamametechnologies/edamame_posture_action/README.md

 ```

 **What happens**:
-1. EDAMAME loads the existing whitelist from `whitelists.json`
+1. Download the existing baseline whitelist file
+2. Start EDAMAME Posture and load the baseline whitelist into memory (`set_custom_whitelists: true`)
-2. Monitors network traffic during workflow execution
+3. Monitor network traffic during workflow execution
-3. Identifies any new endpoints not in the existing whitelist
+4. Run augmentation to identify any new endpoints not in the existing whitelist
-4. Merges the new endpoints with existing entries (preserves all previous entries)
+5. Merge the new endpoints with existing entries (preserves all previous entries)
-5. Overwrites `whitelists.json` with the augmented version
+6. Overwrite `whitelists.json` with the augmented version

 **When to use**:
 - Adding new dependencies or services to your workflow